 Now, after another static/dynamic learning procedure and after some hundreds of km, the car moves only by the clutch torque.
 It's ok, but i hate this gearbox because it's very slow and when it comes from 2nd gear to 1st gear, it's annoying.
 I drive mostly in manual mode, because the auto mode is very frustrating.

 Same here.
 I realised that this type of transmission (robotized one, with actuator and manual transmission clutch) is the most jerky and slowest transmission.
 I prefer the conventional one with torque converter or a dual clutch gearbox.
-No wonder that Honda drop out this type in favor of a conventional one. @lightningslow, i changed the gearbox fluid also, and the actuator was replaced 2 years ago.
-Now the gearbox works as it was new, but i dislike it because it not as comfortable and quick as the other transmissions.
+No wonder that Honda drop out this type in favor of a conventional one.

 You're not going to get the same speed as a torque converter automatic if thats what you're expecting.